-We've compiled one of the most comprehensive guides available to ensuring a good night's sleep in a hotel, covering everything from what you should ask when you're booking the room to how you can swiftly take care of noisemakers so you can get back to sleep.
+We've compiled one of the most comprehensive guides available to sleeping in a hotel, covering everything from what you should ask when you're booking the room to how you can swiftly take care of noisemakers so you can get back to sleep.

 When Making Your Reservation